OPSkins/trade-opskins-api/ITrade/AcceptOffer.md

 --------- | -----| --------
 offer     | object    | [Standard Trade Offer Object](/ITrade.md#standard-trade-offer-object)
 new items | array-object | items, new for the recipient (user that makes this API call).
-[Standard Item Object](/IItem.md#standard-item-object)
+[Standard Item Object](/IItem.md#standard-item-object) failed_cases | int | A count of failed cases opened with keys, 0 if none failed.